Mariam924/quotes_generator/README.md

-# Simple To-Do List Website
+# Quotes Random Generator App

 A simple react app that generates random quotes and the author.